 One of the most common congenital hand differences — the surgical separation of fused fingers to restore independent movement.

 Surgery is generally performed between 6 and 18 months.
-Dr. Letzelter uses interdigitating flap techniques to reconstruct the web space and finger skin, minimizing scarring and maximizing function.
+Dr. Letzelter uses interdigitating flap techniques to reconstruct the web space, minimizing scarring and maximizing function.

 Dr. Letzelter sees patients in Fairfax VA, Friendship Heights DC, and Children's National Hospital.